quixio/quix-streams/README.md

 - <b>Stream context</b>: Quix Streams handles stream contexts for you, so all the data from one data source is bundled in the same scope.
 This allows sending <b>multiple streams</b> through the same topic and message broker <b>parallelize loads</b> properly between multiple consumers.

-- <b>Stream metadata</b>: Quix Streams allows to assign metadata attached to a Stream context and to the definition of his Parameters and Events.
-The library manage that <b>metadata communication</b> behind the scenes only sending and receiving it when necessary.
+- <b>Stream metadata</b>: Quix Streams allows you to assign metadata attached to a Stream context and to the definition of Parameters and Events.
+The library manages that <b>metadata communication</b> behind the scenes, only sending and receiving it when necessary.

-- <b>Time-series data serialization and de-serialization</b>: Quix streams serialize and deserialize time-series data using different codecs and optimizations to <b>minimize payloads</b> in order to increase throughtput and reduce latency.
+- <b>Time-series data serialization and de-serialization</b>: Quix Streams serializes and deserializes time-series data using different codecs and optimizations to <b>minimize payloads</b> in order to increase throughtput and reduce latency.

-- <b>No schema registry needed</b>: Quix streams doesn't need a schema registry to send different set of types or parameters, this is handled internally by the protocol.
+- <b>No schema registry needed</b>: Quix Streams doesn't need a schema registry to send different set of types or parameters, this is handled internally by the protocol.
 This means that you can send <b>more than one schema per topic</b>.

 - <b>Built-in time-series buffers</b>: If you’re sending data at <b>high frequency</b>, processing each message can be costly.
-The library provides built-in time-series buffers for reading and writing allowing several configurations for balancing between latency and cost.
+The library provides built-in time-series buffers for reading and writing, allowing several configurations for balancing between latency and cost.

 - <b>Support for data frames</b>: In many use cases, multiple time-series parameters are emitted at the same time, so they share one timestamp.
 Handling this data independently is wasteful.
 The library uses a tabular system that can work for instance with <b>Pandas DataFrames</b> natively.
 Each row has a timestamp and <b>user-defined tags</b> as indexes.